abs-tudelft/sbd/manual/src/lab1/index.md

 You may have noticed that the first lab does not contain any supercomputing, let alone big data.
-For lab 2, you will deploy your code on AWS, in an actual big data cluster, in an effort to scale up your application to process the complete dataset, which measures several terabytes.
-It is up to you to find the configuration that will get you the most efficiency, as per your definition in lab 1.
+For lab 2, you will deploy your code on AWS, in an actual big data cluster, in an effort to scale up your application to process a larger dataset.
+It is up to you to find the configuration that will get you the most efficiency, as per your definition.

-For the final lab, we will modify the code from lab 1 to work in a streaming data context.
-You will attempt to rewrite the application to process events in real-time, in a way that is still scalable over many machines.